Best Billing and [Inventory Management Software](/service/hosted-inventory-management-software) for Small Business

 inFlow Inventory

-inFlow Inventory is a dedicated inventory management platform with built-in billing and invoicing capabilities, offering a free plan suited to very small operations tracking products, managing purchase orders, and generating customer invoices.
+inFlow Inventory is a dedicated inventory management platform with built-in billing and invoicing capabilities, offering an entry-level plan suited to very small operations tracking products, managing purchase orders, and generating customer invoices.

 Unlike Wave or Square, inFlow is built around inventory first.
 Billing is a feature of the platform rather than the other way around, which makes it a better fit for product-heavy operations that need stock tracking at the centre of their workflow.

-Key Features to Look for in Free Billing and Inventory Software
+Key Features to Look for in Billing and Inventory Software

 Core billing capabilities to evaluate: